Ubudu/IOS-IndoorLocation-SDK/README.md

 And a **property** : `@property(strong, nonatomic) UBUMapViewController * mapViewController;`

-Based on the previous code snippet _(cf : III Get Start With the SDK)_, here is an example of how to display the map view controller.
+Based on the previous code snippet _(cf : III Setup the Indoor Location SDK)_, here is an example of how to display the map view controller.

 ```
 - (void)viewDidLoad